Students will demonstrate reading readiness by:

 Students will demonstrate readiness with listening and speaking skills by:

-Religion: Students will identify that God is a loving creator.
+Students will identify that God is a loving creator.
 They will learn about the Holy family and that Mary is the mother of God.
 Students will listen to and retell bible stories, as well as listen to stories read at Mass.
+Students will learn prayers and the Sign of the Cross.
 Students will identify customs and liturgical seasons and participate in special masses throughout the school year.
 Students will learn about character, compassion, and values.
-Students will recognize needs of the poor and the importance of service to others in need in our community.
+Students will recognize the needs of the poor and the importance of service to others in need in our community.